ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-xplane.rst

 recent version of MissionPlanner.
 Get the latest beta from the help screen.

-Then go the SIMULATION tab:
+Then go to the SIMULATION tab:

 .. figure:: ../images/xplane-missionplanner1.jpg
    :target: ../_images/xplane-missionplanner1.jpg

 In the SIMULATION tab select X-plane and Xplane 10.
-Then select Advanced IP Settings an click through the IP addresses, set them to 127.0.0.1, with the default network ports.
+Then select Advanced IP Settings and click through the IP addresses, set them to 127.0.0.1, with the default network ports.

 Press "Start SITL"